 What is pumpkin cornbread?

-It’s very similar to the classic recipe but with a definite autumn twist.
-I added the puree to the batter for flavor, extra richness, and moisture.
+It’s very similar to the traditional cornbread recipe but with a definite autumn twist.
+Also, it is a savory cornbread made with pumpkin purée to make it soft and fluffy.

-Also, all the spices: nutmeg, cinnamon, cloves, and ginger make it stand out from the usual cornbread.
-Instead of just honey and butter, I’ve added some cinnamon and nutmeg to the sweet whipped butter to take it over the top!
+Also, instead of just honey and butter, I’ve added some cinnamon and nutmeg to the sweet whipped butter to take it over the top!